iomete/iom-docs/docs/deployment/rest-catalog.md

         user: db_user # username to use for connections to the database
         password: db_password # password to use for connections to the database
         passwordSecret: {} # can be used instead of plain-text username/pass to get secrets from Kubernetes instead
+      javaTrustStore:
+         enabled: false # enables the use of a truststore to connect over https to postgress/s3
+         secretName: java-truststore # name of the secret with the truststore.jks file
+         fileName: truststore.jks # the truststore file name
+         password: changeit # the password to allow the program to access the trust store
+         mountPath: /etc/ssl/iomete-certs # location where the certificates will be loaded
     ```

 3. Then, use the following command to install